GitHub Actions - Automatically Build Docker Containers

 If you are using GitHub’s container registry then you can skip this step.

-First login to your Docker Hub account and go to Account Settings > Security.
-Under Access Tokens click on New Access Token.
-Give it a memorable description and access permissions scope of Read & Write.
-Then click on Generate to generate the new token.
+to generate the new token.
 It should look like the following image if you are successful.
 Copy the new token to a safe location as it is only displayed this one time.

 Adding GitHub Repository Secrets

-Navigate to your repository and go to Settings > Security > Secrets > Actions and then click on New repository secret.
-Create two secrets with the following info:
+Navigate to your repository and go to Settings > Security > Secrets > Actions

-DOCKER_HUB_USRyour docker hub username
+DOCKER_HUB_USR | your docker hub username |

-DOCKER_HUB_PWyour docker hub access token from above
+DOCKER_HUB_PW | your docker hub access token from above |

 If you are using GitHub’s container registry then use the following value setup:

-DOCKER_HUB_PWA github PAT with write:packages scope
+DOCKER_HUB_PW | A github PAT with write:packages scope |

 Once done your Actions secrets should look similar to this: